Blog/NRI Disputes

 • Rental income disputes: Property managers mismanaging your rental income

-Step 3: Document Submission Both parties submit relevant documents online through our secure platform.
-No need to courier physical copies.
+3. Document Exchange Both parties submit relevant documents through a secure online platform.
+There is no need to courier physical copies or appear in person.

-Step 4: Online Sessions Sessions are conducted via encrypted video conference.
-The neutral facilitates discussion, identifies common ground, and works towards resolution.
+4. Online Sessions Sessions are conducted via encrypted video conference.
+The neutral facilitates discussion, helps identify common ground, and works towards a resolution that both parties can accept.

-Step 5: Resolution & Enforcement Once resolved, a legally binding settlement or award is issued.
-If the other party doesn't comply, the document can be enforced through Indian courts, just like a court order.
+5. Resolution & Enforcement Once resolved, a legally binding settlement or arbitration award is issued.
+If the other party does not comply, this document can be enforced through Indian courts, just like a court decree.